John Hasted: Professional career and folk music

-Hasted was competent instrumental musician as a guitar and banjo player and a good singer, however it was his influence on the younger generation of English folksingers that was most important, he was a pioneer, a leader who inspired people and the effect on the music scene was huge.
 He had many proteges, most of whom at one time or another were members of either the London Youth Choir or his skiffle group.
 They included Hylda Sims, Leon Rosselson, and both Dorothy and Shirley Collins.
-It was astonishing how Hasted was able to devote so much time to combine his full-time participation in folk music, skiffle and left-wing politics with his job as an atomic physicist.
-He was energetic in his involvement with both "the Party" and "the movement" which took a lot of time and effort.

-In 1959 he decided to concentrate more on his academic career rather than on his musical pursuits.
-Despite his misgivings and the emotional strain of putting aside doing something he loved, Hasted abandoned his role as one of the mainstays of Sing and took a step back from being an active musician.
-His last appearance at The Topic Folk club at Unity Hall Rawson Square was on 24 January 1959, in a special concert form members and guests.
-The result was that his part in the sixties folk boom was very small, and he is now virtually unknown in the folk music scene despite all the work he did during the 1950s revival of this genre of music.
+In 1959 he decided to concentrate more on his academic career rather than his musical pursuits.
+Hasted abandoned his role as one of the mainstays of Sing and took a step back from being an active musician.
+His last appearance at The Topic Folk club at Unity Hall Rawson Square was on 24 January 1959, in a concert by members and guests.
+The result was that his part in the sixties folk boom was very small.
+He is now virtually unknown in the folk music scene despite work he did during the 1950s revival of this genre of music.

 On the other hand, in 1964 he published a major scientific work, The Physics of Atomic Collisions, and four years later was appointed Professor of Experimental Physics and head of the physics department at Birkbeck College.
 He continued to build upon his academic success and published many papers in scientific journals.
 His further scientific research and experimentation led to the publication of two other books, Aqueous Dialectrics (1973) and The Metal-Benders (1981).